-Our mission at Lincoln Elementary School is to provide a nurturing environment through direct and individual instruction, cooperative learning and technology to encourage our students to become literate, responsible citizens and lifelong learners.
+Our mission at Lincoln Elementary School is to provide a nurturing environment where we model and promote life-long learning so that each of our students learns to their full potential.

 Lincoln Elementary is a Love and Logic school.
 This means that our staff members have been trained to use nine essential skills to deal effectively with student behaviors.
 Those skills include: